altruios/namshubettulpa/public/namshubettuple/vows.md

 *She wrote out passages - word for word.*
 ~When she was done - she compared them to the book - all perfectly remembered.~ "M::So what, I have a perfect memory?"
-"R::Well, no.
+'R::Well, no.
 Just about things you decide to remember - and not exactly perfectly...
-Lets just say...
+Let us just say...
-Resilient, not subject to your memory rewriting itself... but not resistant to physical degradation."
+Resilient, not subject to your memory rewriting itself... but not resistant to physical degradation.'
 "M::Is that something you did?"
 *He paused, nodded.*
-"R::There are some...
+'R::There are some...
 Liberties I took - before getting that thing completely out.
-A bit of house keeping"
+A bit of house keeping'
 ~Martha waited and Rossin continued.~
-"R::Well, there's some...
+'R::Well, there were some...
-Rewiring I did...
+Rewirings I did...
-Things it would take years to learn - you would just need to learn how to do.
+Things it would take years to learn, I carved out some room for to grow easily.
-You wouldn't need to train for years to prepare your mind.
+You would not need to train for years to prepare your mind.
-You have a mind prepared to learn."
+You have a mind prepared to learn.'
 "M::I see, what exactly did you do, to my brain?"
-"R::Well, I took a lot of the hooks, I can't know if I got all of them.
+'R::Well, I took a lot of the hooks, I got most all of them.
 I wired in some senses to emotions.
-I also freed a bit of space - sort of a sandbox for you to write into..."
+I also freed a bit of space - sort of a sandbox for you to write into...'
 "M::I got the first part, but...
 What do you mean about senses to emotions?"
-"R::Okay, so a strong emotional reactions increased some other sense as well.
+'R::Okay, so a strong emotional reactions increased some other sense as well.
 Anger is vision, loneliness is taste, joy is touch.
 Fear is your perception of time - your thoughts run faster.
-You can't move any faster but you can think way faster.
+You do not move any faster but you can think way faster.
 The other ones are more or less arbitrary.
-But slowing down time when you're frightened is super useful" *Martha stared at him, and he continued,* "R::Emotional training is something everyone at the school is taught.
+But slowing down time when you are frightened is super useful' *Martha stared at him, and he continued,* 'R::Emotional training is something everyone at the school is taught.
 How to manipulate your own emotions - master them.
-So that you can use them to trigger various sense enhancements."
+So that you can use them to trigger various sense enhancements.'
 "M::Uh-huh."
 ~Martha said blankly.~
 "M::And the other thing?"
-"R::Ah, writing into your brain.
+'R::Ah, writing into your brain.
-So you can learn the language"
+So you can learn the language'
 "M::Which language?"
-"R::The language!"
+'R::The language!'
 ~Rossin exclaimed, ~
-"R::The one behind all other languages.
+'R::The one behind all other languages.
 The one we all think as an infant.
 Before we learn what words are or the language our parents taught us.
-The one you thought in before you learned how to speak."
+The one you thought in before you learned how to speak.'
 "M::So baby talk?"
-"R::Don't be daft, babies think it, but can't speak it" }
+'R::Daft: babies think it, but can not speak it' ~Rossin paused~
+'R::If they could...'
+}
 {
 ~Martha just nodded, sure, why not at this point.~ "M::And how is space in my brain going to help me learn?"
 *Rossin gestured to the bed next to him,*
-"R::Here, sit down, and when you're ready, close your eyes."
+'R::Here, sit down, and when you are ready, close your eyes.'
 *Martha moved to the bed and shut her eyes.*
-"R::Okay...
+'R::Okay...
-So - imagine your vision is in front of you,"
+So - imagine your vision is in front of you,'
 "M::It is in front of me"
-"R::I mean like a screen, imagine you are looking at a screen, right" "M::And it's in front of me,"
+'R::I mean like a screen, imagine you are looking at a screen, right' "M::And it's in front of me,"
-"R::Aye, your field of vision.
+'R::Aye, your field of vision.
 Imagine you are a little dot - looking at that screen.
-Right now it's black - that's all you can see."
+Right now it is black - that is all you can see.'
 ~Rossin sighed.~
-"R::This isn't very easy to explain, you are going to look to your left.
+'R::This is not easy to explain, you are going to look to your left.
 Not with your vision, but at that point where you are looking at your vision.
-Shift your focus to the left of your vision - it'll be a blank wall."
+Shift your focus to the left of your vision - it will be a blank wall.'
 ~Martha tried to do that...~
 "M::I just see darkness, I don't know"
 *She opened her eyes, and looked to the right: to where Rossin was.*
 "M::How do I know when I've done it"
 *Rossin gestured for her to close her eyes.*
 *She did.*
-"R::It'll be apparent - just relax and focus.
+'R::It will be apparent - just relax and focus.
 Your vision is just part of your brain.
 Lighting up from some chemical signals from your eyes.
 You are focused on that when you see.
 Just - with your eyes close: focus to your left.
-Pivot your attention away from where you see."
+Pivot your attention away from where you see.'
 ~Martha tried for a bit.~
 ~A few minutes passed~
 ~She was pretty sure she was just trying to look left with her eyes.~